- Getting Ideas for Your Online Business in the UK

 Applying the brokerage model, your online business acts as a middleman which connects the buyers and sellers in a community.
 Your mission is to create an online marketplace or platform that attracts as many buyers and sellers as possible.
 It should be convenient, easy to use, and user-friendly.

 This is a very simple way to earn money online.
 Other companies and individuals will pay you if they want to place a piece an advertisement on your business channels.

 You can also promote products from other sellers on your channels.
 Every time a customer buys such products through a link on your channels, you will get a commission from the sellers.
 This is called affiliate marketing.

-At the simplest level, your company needs to build a network of the website(s) and social media.
-The mission is to attract as many people visiting these channels as possible.
-The more visitors there are, the more views the ads get, the more money you can earn from your clients.
+At the simplest level, your company needs to build a network of website(s) and social media.
+The mission is to attract as many people to visit these channels as possible.
+The more visitors there are the more views the ads get, and the more money you can earn from your clients.

 Here’s how many people do it.
 You write a bunch of blogs, apply good SEO practices, and post them on your website.
 The aim is to have these blogs ranked in high positions on Google search results.
 Another way is to run Google Ads, meaning paying money to Google for advertising your blogs.

 By doing these, you will have many people coming to your website after they search certain keywords on search engines.
 Once your website gets a lot of traffic, you can register for Google AdSense (subject to certain conditions and standards).
 Or you can register with another third party for advertisement placement on your website.

 That’s how you will earn revenue online, just by blogging.